 Endodontic Surgery (Apicoectomy)

-North Shore & Brookline Endodontics (NSBENDO) offers endodontic surgery at six convenient locations in the greater Boston-area.
+North Shore & Brookline Endodontics (NSBENDO) offers endodontic surgery at five convenient locations in the greater Boston-area.
 This includes apicoectomy, which goes beyond standard root canal treatment to help save a natural tooth.

 We offer flexible appointment scheduling and emergency care for patients who need to be seen right away.
 To learn more or to schedule an appointment for a consultation, contact us at:

 An apicoectomy is a procedure that is performed to surgically remove an infection inside the tooth and repair the roots.
 This is often recommended when a standard root canal procedure fails or is not an option.

 - Creates a small opening in the gum tissue above the tooth

 - Removes the tip of the root (apex) and any infected tissue

 - Places a small filling to seal the root canal, and in some cases may place a bone graft to allow for advanced bone healing